laoyigrace/subject/doc/source/man/glancereplicator.rst

 SYNOPSIS
 ========

-glance-replicator <command> [options] [args]
+subject-replicator <command> [options] [args]

 DESCRIPTION
 ===========

-glance-replicator is a utility can be used to populate a new glance server using the subjects stored in an existing glance server.
-The subjects in the replicated glance server preserve the uuids, metadata, and subject data from the original.
+subject-replicator is a utility can be used to populate a new subject server using the subjects stored in an existing subject server.
+The subjects in the replicated subject server preserve the uuids, metadata, and subject data from the original.

 COMMANDS